Bernard Schriever: Later years

 In retirement, Schriever became a consultant to various corporate and government clients.
 He served on company boards, and was a member of the President's Intelligence Advisory Board under President Ronald Reagan.
 His marriage deteriorated after 1968 when he began an affair with another woman, and he and his wife separated but did not divorce, as she was a devout Roman Catholic.
 In 1986, Schriever met the popular singer Joni James.
 He finally obtained a divorce and they married on 5 October 1997.

 In honor of his service, Schriever was inducted into the National Aviation Hall of Fame in 1980.
 He was awarded the Delmer S. Fahrney Medal in 1982, and on 5 June 1998, Schriever Air Force Base was named for him.
 In 1997, he was inducted into the International Space Hall of Fame.
 In 2004, the Space Foundation awarded General Schriever its highest honor, the General James E. Hill Lifetime Space Achievement Award, which is presented annually to recognize outstanding individuals who have distinguished themselves through lifetime contributions to the welfare or betterment of humankind through the exploration, development and use of space, or the use of space technology.
 In May 2005, General Lance W. Lord, the commander of the Air Force Space Command, presented him with the first Space Operations Badge.

 Schriever died at his home in Washington, D.C., on 20 June 2005 at the age of 94 from complications of pneumonia.
+He is buried at Arlington National Cemetery.

+Awards and decorations

+During his lengthy and distinguished career, Schriever earned the following decorations: